ANKLE PAIN SURGERY NYC

 patients testimonials

 ★★★★★Excellent service, quality care, and an extremely kind staff!
-Dr Bhalja was very attentive to any questions or concerns I had, and made me feel very comfortable as a patient for every visit.
+Dr. Mehta was very attentive to any questions or concerns I had, and made me feel very comfortable as a patient for every visit.
 I had a minor surgery on my right ankle.
-The procedure went extremely well and Dr. Bhalja not only delivered great results and insight; she also made my time as a patient enjoyable, which I can’t say for every doctor.
+The procedure went extremely well and Dr. Mehta not only delivered great results and insight; she also made my time as a patient enjoyable, which I can’t say for every doctor.
 All around a great staff and I would definitely recommend them.

-★★★★★Dr. Bhalja was wonderful.
+★★★★★Dr. Mehta was wonderful.
 She took the time to explain the procedure I was having done.
 She also answered all my questions with patience. – Ann

 Ankle Ligament Repair Surgery